NoNotNotes/Yuubi/content/CMPA/Perioperative Nursing.md

 	- **Check vital signs** every 15 minutes until stable, then every 30 minutes.
 	- **Check skin color, temperature, drainage, and dressings**.
 These are among the overt signs of infection or failing circulation, among other complications.
 2. **Monitor Level of Consciousness**: reorient the client.
 Sedation can last for a few hours and affect cognition.
-3. **Discharge**: once the patient is awake and responsive, with easy breathing and acceptable CP clearance, they may be discharged from the recovery room.
+3. **Discharge**: once the patient is awake and responsive with easy breathing and acceptable CP clearance, they may be discharged from the recovery room.
 ## Continuing Care
 Care for the postoperative client can continue in the ward.
 The primary concern is to promote optimal functioning, reducing pain, and wound care:
 1. **Optimal Respiration**: coughing, deep breathing, incision splinting, early ambulation, and turning in the bed are all potential exercises for maintaining and improving respiration by the patient.